taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/scripting/playstate-scripts/character-stage-scripts.md

 ## Stage Scripts.
 Creating one of those also goes next to the Stage XML data file *(``./data/stages/``)*.<br>
-This script also takes the Stage as it's parent, thus not needing to use ``stage.getSprite()``, instead, sprites becomes the variables
+This script also takes the Stage as it's parent, thus not needing to use <syntax lang="haxe">stage.getSprite()</syntax>, instead, sprites becomes the variables

 Here's an example:
 ```haxe